 Welcome to Take Charge!

-According to the Centers for Disease Control and Prevention, 30.3 million Americans have diabetes, 84.1 million adults ages 18 years and older have prediabetes — and the numbers continue to rise.
+According to the Centers for Disease Control and Prevention, 30.3 million Americans have diabetes, 84.1 million have prediabetes — and the numbers continue to rise.

 If diabetes is affecting you or a loved one, we trust you’ll find Take Charge!
-Living With, Preventing & Stopping Diabetes a reliable resource (along with your healthcare providers) for helping to manage the disease and avoid its complications.
-If your family concern is prediabetes, the good news is you may be able to prevent the onset of type 2 diabetes.
+Living With, Managing & Preventing Diabetes a reliable resource (with your healthcare team) for helping to manage the disease and avoid its complications.

-There’s much more in this issue of Take Charge!
-Also, be sure to visit takechargemag.com, and sign up for our digital magazines to access anytime, anywhere, from your preferred device.
+There’s much more in this edition of Take Charge!
+Also visit takechargemag.com, and sign up for our digital magazines to access anytime, anywhere, from your preferred device.

 Enjoy Take Charge! and let us hear from you: email@example.com